 5. Richmark Label

 Richmark Label, a label-printing company, has one of the most vibrant buildings in Capitol Hill.
 Nevada-based artist Erik T. Burke and youth artists from Urban Artworks painted the building in 2015 with just one rule: No horizontal lines.

 6. “Beacon Sunset”

-“Beacon Sunset,” painted by South Seattle artist Jake Millett earlier this year, is tucked away in a small alleyway in the heart of Beacon Hill.
+“Beacon Sunset,” painted by South Seattle artist Jake Millett, is tucked away in a small alleyway in the heart of Beacon Hill.
 Like a real sunset, this mural peeks out over the rooftops near the neighborhood library.
 Jake described his work as an “abstracted vision of looking out at the Olympic Mountains and seeing a beautiful sunset from Beacon Hill.”

 7. West Seattle ferries

 This mural recalls the first steam-powered boats that ferried West Seattleites over the Puget Sound to downtown between 1888 and 1921.
 Each run was about eight minutes, according to the West Seattle Blog.

 9. Iron Bull, formerly Goldies

 Five blocks north of his Golden Oldies mural, Joey Nix also painted this ode to the Chicago Bears’ Walter Payton, Seattle Mariners’ Ken Griffey Jr., the Seattle Supersonics’ Shawn Kemp, the Seahawks’ Steve Largent, and the Sounders’ Kasey Keller.
 See Joey painting ’em up here.